anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The credential used by the registrar-agent to sign the data for the pledge should not contain any personal information.
 Therefore, it is recommended to use an LDevID certificate associated with the commissioning device instead of an LDevID certificate associated with the service technician operating the device.
-This avoids revealing personal information to Registrar and MASA.
+This avoids revealing potentially included personal information to Registrar and MASA.

 The communication between the pledge and the registrar-agent is performed over plain HTTP.
 Therefore, it is subject to disclosure by a Dolev-Yao attacker (a "oppressive observer"){{onpath}}.